alexwohlbruck/parchment/server/README.md

 These are env variables that are required to run the app.
 These are subject to change as development progresses.
-`SERVER_ORIGIN`: Base URL of the backend server `CLIENT_ORIGIN`: Base URL of the frontend server `DATABASE_URL_NEON`: Connection string for production Neon DB `DATABASE_URL_LOCAL`: Connection string for local development Postgres DB `GMAIL_EMAIL`: Your Gmail email address `GMAIL_APP_PASSWORD`: Your Gmail app password, for sending emails from the server
+`SERVER_ORIGIN`: Base URL of the backend server `CLIENT_ORIGIN`: Base URL of the frontend server `DATABASE_URL`: Connection string for local development Postgres DB `GMAIL_EMAIL`: Your Gmail email address `GMAIL_APP_PASSWORD`: Your Gmail app password, for sending emails from the server